Lovell Telescope

 it is now the third-largest, after the Green Bank telescope in West Virginia, United States, and the Effelsberg telescope in Germany.

 It was originally known as the "250 ft telescope" or the Radio Telescope at Jodrell Bank, before becoming the Mark I telescope around 1961 when future telescopes (the Mark II, III, and IV) were being discussed.
 It was renamed to the Lovell Telescope in 1987 after Sir Bernard Lovell, and became a Grade I listed building in 1988.
 The telescope forms part of the MERLIN and European VLBI Network arrays of radio telescopes.

 Both Bernard Lovell and Charles Husband were knighted for their roles in creating the telescope.
 In September 2006, the telescope won the BBC's online competition to find the UK's greatest "Unsung Landmark".
 2007 marked the 50th anniversary of the telescope.

 If the air is clear enough, the Mark I telescope can be seen from high-rise buildings in Manchester such as the Beetham Tower, and from as far away as the Pennines, Winter Hill in Lancashire, Snowdonia, Beeston Castle in Cheshire, and the Peak District.
-It can also be seen from south-facing windows of the Terminal 1 restaurant area and departure lounges of Manchester Airport.
+It can also be seen from the south-facing windows of the Terminal 1 restaurant area and departure lounges of Manchester Airport.